Anuhyamudda/PRODIGY-DS-TASK1/README.md

-# PRODIGY-DS-TASK1
-Visualized the Titanic dataset in Power BI, creating bar charts and histograms to analyze gender and age distributions.
+Utilized Power BI to analyze the Titanic dataset on GitHub, creating insightful visualizations such as bar charts and histograms to explore gender and age distributions.
+This project demonstrates proficiency in data analytics and visualization techniques